-Prior to April 2015, the Company's leadership structure consisted of separate roles for Chairman and CEO of the Company as performed by Mr. Collett and Mr. Brunngraber, respectively.
-The Board chose to separate the roles of Chairman and CEO in 2008 as part of the Company's Board and leadership succession planning.
-In April 2015, Mr. Collett was named Lead Director and Mr. Brunngraber was named Chairman in addition to CEO.
-In making this decision, the Board determined that the combination of the Chairman and CEO was appropriate at that time due to the strength and independence of the outside directors, that the committees of the Board are comprised entirely of independent directors, and because each committee plays a role in overseeing different material aspects of the Company's risk management program.
+In April 2015, Mr. Brunngraber was named Chairman in addition to his role as CEO.
+In January 2019, Mr. Rupp was appointed Lead Director.
+In making these decisions, the Board determined that the combination of the Chairman and CEO is appropriate at this time due to the strength and independence of the outside directors, the role and responsibilities of the Lead Director, that the committees of the Board are comprised entirely of independent directors, and because each committee plays a role in overseeing different material aspects of the Company's risk management program.